donejs/donejs/tutorials/tutorials.md

 Build, minify, test, and document a basic recipe application.
 This tutorial covers the major components of JavaScriptMVC.

-### [mvc Get started with jQueryMX]
+### [mvc Get started with CanJS]

-A walkthrough of the MVC parts of jQueryMX.
+A walkthrough of the MVC parts of JavaScript MVC.
 This is a must read if you want to understand how they work together.

+### [tutorials.jquerypp Get started with jQuery++]

+jQuery++ is a collection of useful jQuery libraries that provide the missing functionality necessary to implement and organize large-scale jQuery applications.

 ### [tutorials.steal Get Started With StealJS] (in-progress)